The Best Homemade Tortilla Chips2014-08-04

 Pour enough oil in a 10 inch frying pan so that you have about 1 1/2 inches deep of oil.
-Leave between 3/4 to 1 inch of space between the top of the oil and the top of the pan.
+Leave a good 1 inch of space or more between the top of the oil and the top of the pan.

 Attach your candy thermometer to the pan and heat until the temperature reads 350 degrees F.

 While you are waiting for the oil to get to the right temperature, cut the tortillas into eight’s like a pizza.
 You can also cut them into any old shape your heart desires.

 Separate the tortilla pieces with your fingers to make sure none are sticking together.